The Seven Best Multilingual / Translation Plugins for WordPress (2019)

 Google Website Translator by Prisna.net (FREE)

 When looking for a quick and easy translation, most of us will pull up the Google Translate tool.
-The translations are reasonably good for a free auto-translation service (though not top notch), it’s free to use, and there are more than 100 languages available.
+The translations are reasonably good for a free auto-translation service (though not top notch), and there are more than a hundred languages available.

 With this handy tool so readily available, why not use Google Translate to translate the content on your WordPress-powered website?
 Enter Google Website Translator — a free plugin that automates this entire process.

-Polylang is the first self-translate only option on today’s list.
+Polylang is the first self-translate-only option on this list.
 This means you’ll need to possess strong enough language skills to translate the content yourself — or be willing to hire someone with those skills.
 However, the plugin is easy to use — making it a great option for anyone looking to create and manage a multilingual website.

 When published, each translation gets a unique URL, with the language indicated by the applicable two-letter code that was specified during configuration.
-Visitors can then switch between languages by interacting with a dedicated widget.
+Visitors can then switch between languages by interacting with a dedicated widget, and Google will be able to index both versions.

 If you want to switch your multilingual plugin from WPML to Polylang, there’s also a dedicated plugin for the job.